 SAVES provides free, confidential, short-term, ongoing counseling services to enrolled students on a time-limited basis.
 Students seeking counseling for issues related to substance abuse, recovery, and/or sexual violence can schedule an appointment by emailing, calling, or dropping by the office.
-An initial consultation will be scheduled with a SAVES licensed counselor to complete required paperwork and discuss the student’s counseling needs.
-If the student’s needs are beyond the scope of practice for counseling within SAVES, the SAVES counselor will assist the student with appropriate referrals.
+An initial consultation will be scheduled with a SAVES professional to complete required paperwork and discuss the student’s counseling needs.
+If the student’s needs are beyond the scope of practice for counseling within SAVES, the SAVES staff member will assist the student with appropriate referrals.

-Support groups are available and facilitated by SAVES licensed counselors for sexual assault survivors, recovery support, marijuana cessation, and students contemplating changing their substance use behaviors.
-Students interested in group services must schedule an initial consultation with SAVES counselors by emailing, calling, or dropping by the office.
+Support groups are available and facilitated by SAVES professional staff for sexual assault survivors, recovery support, marijuana cessation, and students contemplating changing their substance use behaviors.
+Students interested in group services must schedule an initial consultation with SAVES staff by emailing, calling, or dropping by the office.
 If group services are not appropriate for the student’s counseling/support needs, SAVES counselors will assist with referrals.

-Please note: SAVES counselors do not provide substance abuse treatment, court ordered counseling, or documentation for Emotional Support Animal requests.
+Please note: SAVES staff members do not provide substance abuse treatment, court ordered counseling, or documentation for Emotional Support Animal requests.